-If you’re anything like the majority of us, you want to know where your hard-earned bucks are going.
+Most of us want to know where our hard-earned money is going.
 One area that can get a little fuzzy at times is charities.

 Charitable giving is not just the realm of generous humanitarians: Normal, everyday people give in big and small ways — but you have to be careful.

 In this article, we’ll cover some of the best and worst veterans and military charities you can give your money to.

 CharityWatch.org keeps an eye on the best and worst veterans and military charities you can donate to on behalf of the brave men and women who have worn our nation’s uniform.
 The organization grades each charity on an A-F scale.
 Here are the charities that fared the best in their eyes.